Double-Peaked Ly$\alpha$ Emission during Reionization Requires Nearby Voids and a Favorable Local Ionizing Background: Methods

 These prescriptions are calibrated to reproduce several observables of the Epoch of Reionization: the observed galaxy ultraviolet luminosity function at $z\sim6$, the evolution of the neutral fraction of the IGM and the ionization rate, the Thomson scattering optical depth measured in the CMB.
 The simulation also produces an ionizing photon mean free path evolution in remarkable agreement with observations \citet{2022MNRAS.516.3389L}.
-Cosmic Dawn III’s dust model is also calibrated against REBELS and ALPINE dust masses, and the impact of dust on ultraviolet luminosity function and galaxy morphology is studied in \citet{2025A&A...703A..98O}.
+Cosmic Dawn III’s dust model is also calibrated against REBELS and ALPINE dust masses \citep{2023MNRAS.519.5987L}, and the impact of dust on ultraviolet luminosity function and galaxy morphology is studied in \citet{2025A&A...703A..98O}.

-Compared to its predecessor Cosmic Dawn II \citep[CoDaII;][]{2020MNRAS.496.4087O}, CoDaIII improves on spatial and mass resolution by a factor 2 and 8, respectively.
+Compared to its predecessor CoDaII, CoDaIII improves on spatial and mass resolution by a factor 2 and 8, respectively.
 Moreover, a temperature criterion has been added to the star-formation prescription, which results in a greater sensitivity of low-mass galaxies to radiative feedback.
 This in turn moderates the growth of the ionizing background intensity and brings the simulation into agreement with observational constraints \citep{2021MNRAS.507.6108O,2022MNRAS.516.3389L}.
 Reionization in CoDaIII ends at $z=5.5$, instead of $z=6.2$ in CoDaII, providing better agreement with recent reionization constraints \citep{2026MNRAS.545f1862D}.
+We present double-peaked LAE cases identified in the $z = 6$ snapshot of CoDaIII and our corresponding analysis.
+In CoDaIII, $\approx80\%$ of the simulation volume is ionized at this redshift, marking a late stage of reionization.

+From the snapshot data, the HI density is computed using the gas density ($\rho$) and ionization mesh ($\chi$) from the simulation as $n_{\rm HI}=X\rho[1-\chi]/m_{\rm p}$, where $X=0.76$ is the hydrogen mass fraction in the Universe and $m_{\rm p}=1.67\times10^{-24}~\rm g$ is the proton mass.
+The CoDa simulations do not account for ionization of helium, which is typically expected to be singly ionized when hydrogen is ionized during the reionization era.
+To correct for the underestimated recombination rate due to the missing free electrons from helium, we increase $n_{\rm HI}$ by a factor of $0.82/0.76\approx1.08$ in highly ionized regions ($\chi>0.99$).